Kyra Cooney-Cross

-Kyra Lillee Cooney-Cross (/ˈkaɪrə/ KYE-rə; born 15 February 2002) is an Australian professional soccer player who plays as a midfielder for Women's Super League club Arsenal and the Australia women's national team.
+Kyra Lillee Cooney-Cross (/ˈkaɪrə/ KYE-rə; born 15 February 2002) is an Australian professional soccer player who plays as a midfielder for Women's Super League club Arsenal and the Australia national team.
 She has previously played for Hammarby IF in the Damallsvenskan, as well as Western Sydney Wanderers and Melbourne Victory in the W-League.

-Early life
+Early life and education

-Cooney-Cross was born in 2002 to Jessica Cooney and Jai Cross in Herston, Queensland, and grew up with three siblings.
-Their father, Cross played soccer at semi-pro level in Queensland with Sunshine Coast and encouraged Cooney-Cross in that sport.
+Kyra Lillee Cooney-Cross was born on 15 February 2002 to Jessica Lee Cooney (1980–2026) and Jai Cross in Herston, Queensland, and grew up with three siblings.
+Their father, Cross, who works as a tiler, played soccer at semi-pro level in Queensland with Sunshine Coast and encouraged Cooney-Cross in that sport.
 After her parents separated, Cooney-Cross, at eight-years-old, relocated to Alice Springs with her mother and siblings, for three years before moving to Ballarat.

-Usually playing with older girls and boys, at the age of 13, she started at FFV NTC (Football Federation Victoria National Training Centre) in Melbourne and a year later trialled for the Junior Matildas.
-Cooney-Cross had attended six different schools including Ballarat High School and then, in 2016, to Surf Coast Secondary College, Torquay, Victoria for two years.
+Usually playing with older girls and boys, at the age of 13, she started at FFV NTC (Football Federation Victoria National Training Centre) in Melbourne, and a year later trialled for the Junior Matildas.

-In July 2016 Cooney-Cross was a member of Victoria's Under-15 girls soccer team at the National Youth Championships for Girls, which won the tournament contested by seven other state/regional teams.
-She later enrolled in the Future Matildas programme (for Junior Matildas) based in Sydney.
+In July 2016 Cooney-Cross was a member of Victoria's Under-15 soccer team at the National Youth Championships for Girls, which won the tournament contested by seven other state/regional teams.

+She later enrolled in the Future Matildas programme (for Junior Matildas) based in Sydney, New South Wales.
+By age 17, Cooney-Cross had attended six different schools including Ballarat High School and then to Surf Coast Secondary College, Torquay, Victoria for two years.
 Her mother and siblings remained in Torquay and, while in Sydney, she attended Westfields Sports High School for her final years of secondary education, alongside fellow Junior Matilda, Courtney Nevin.
-After living with two foster families, she moved in with the Nevins family.
+After living with two foster families, she moved in with the Nevin family.